-Storm Betty: Strong winds and heavy rain set to hit Scotland
+Storm Betty: Strong winds and heavy rain for Scotland

 Strong winds and heavy rain are set to hit parts of Scotland on Saturday.